-Salaries vary according to a range of factors, including type of employer, experience and qualifications, level of responsibility and location.
+Salaries vary according to a range of factors, including the type of employer you work for, your experience and qualifications, level of responsibility and location.
 Salaries for those working in London are generally higher.

 You may also receive work-related bonuses and a range of other benefits, including access to a company pension scheme, child care vouchers, share save scheme and life assurance.

 Income figures are intended as a guide only.

 You'll usually work 9am to 5pm, Monday to Friday.
 However, personal pensions advisers may work occasional early mornings, evenings or weekends to accommodate their clients.

 - Work is split between time spent in the office and at a client's home or workplace.
 Personal pensions advisers may be able to work from home.

 - Pensions consultants are generally employees rather than self-employed.
 However, if you work in a broader role as an independent financial adviser (IFA), you may work on a self-employed basis.